shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 She didn’t want to lock them out, but she needed to be able to work in peace.

 Reaching for her outpost design, she hesitated.
 Lemilay said there would be consequences.
-But, she also said that Ersatzica had until curfew today.
+But she also said that Ersatzica had until curfew today.
 Ersatzica had plenty of time.
 She pulled out her designs anyway.

 Just looking at her designs had her face shortening and her tail lengthening.
 She adjusted a few things about the rock she had noticed during training today.
-They didn’t effect the design much, but they did give her some ideas.
+They didn’t affect the design much, but they did give her some ideas.
 She took out a new sheet and drew in all the wild things her imagination showed her: a stone walkway into the river, a hook for attaching a return rope, and candle holders on the side walls.
 She didn’t know what she had time to build, but she knew she couldn’t fit all these ideas in.
 She tossed several papers to the side, stacking up quite a pile next to the window.

 She smiled giddily as she drew in lots of options for the windows, walls, and extra features.
 This design was going to be amazing when it was done.
 But now, she had a problem: so many designs to choose from, and now she had to pare them down.